leylagahramanova/aviaflights/README.md

 The application also includes statistical functionality, enabling analysis of problem types and their frequencies in various simulators.
 Filtering by flight simulator, date, and users is possible, allowing identification of which user encountered which problem in a specific flight simulator.

-I used:

- MySql to manage the database;

- Node.js was chosen for interacting with it;

- React.js (Redux) for user interface;

- Material-ui, Bootstrap and Bulma for stylizing;

 In the project directory, you can run:

 npm start